basinaviolet/GeoComply/README.md

 ---
 ### Addition information
-test "ReceivedMailTest\checkReceivedMessageByJavaMail" is disabled due to the requirements of using 2-step verification.
+test "ReceivedMailTest\checkReceivedMessageByJavaMail" requirements of using 2-step verification.

-Using this type of verification requires my phone during registration.
-But unfortunately this is not possible.
+The default settings are for windows.

+For using MAC:
+- open the config.properties file
+- assign the password2StepVerification field a value from password2StepVerificationForMac